centaretraining/azuretraining/03-azure-sql.md

 * Click Save

 > SQL Server is locked down by default, only allowing specific IP address ranges.
 You'll need to add your local IP to connect using SQL Server Management Studio.

+9. Feel free to connect to the server using your preferred SQL tool (SQL Server Management Studio or Visual Studio)

+In SQL Server Management, here are the connection options you'll need:

+Server Type: Database Engine
+Servername: <your server name>.database.windows.net (dewers-lunch-db-server.database.windows.net)
+Authentication: SQL Server Authentication
+Login: <The username you made>
+Password: <The password you made>

+If you didn't configure the firewall correctly, you'll get a prompt to login to Azure to add your IP address to the firewall.
+Enter your login and follow the prompts.

 ## SQL Server (using the CLI)